-Many established freelancers shun Craigslist, which does have a reputation for accepting dubious listings.
-While it’s possible to report potentially illegal postings and scams (after the fact), there’s no onsite framework for evaluating integrity.
-For freelancers confident enough to wade through some scammy, spammy solicitations, Craigslist is a useful resource.
+Many established freelancers shun Craigslist, which has a reputation for accepting dubious listings.
+While you can report potentially illegal postings and scams after the fact, there’s no on-site framework for evaluating integrity.
+But for freelancers confident enough to wade through some spammy solicitations, Craigslist is a useful resource.

 Unlike some other platforms, listings are sorted by geographical region, which facilitates face-to-face contact between independent workers and their clients.
-With low listing costs, it’s also a favored fulfillment tool for smaller or one-off employers, such as individuals needing an editor or ghostwriter, or boutique marketing firms that need a logo designed or white paper researched.
+With low listing costs, it’s also a favored fulfillment tool for smaller or one-off employers, such as individuals needing an editor or ghostwriter or boutique marketing firms that need someone to design a logo or research a white paper.

-Clients bear Craigslist’s job-posting costs – which are $75 each in the San Francisco market and $25 each in about 50 other major U.S. markets (postings are free for clients in smaller markets).
+Clients bear Craigslist’s job-posting costs, which range from $10 in smaller markets to $75 in larger, higher-demand markets like San Francisco and Boston.
 It is completely free for freelancers to use, but they use it at their own risk.
 Craigslist doesn’t hold funds in escrow or offer dispute resolution services.

-As an aggregator of media-related content and educational resources, MediaBistro offers two main employment platforms for writers, editors, developers, and other professionals in the industry: a traditional job posting board (billed as “the number one job posting board for the media industry”) and a freelance marketplace.
+As an aggregator of media-related content and educational resources, Mediabistro offers two employment platforms for writers, editors, developers, and other professionals in the industry: a traditional job posting board and a freelance marketplace.
 The former includes temporary, part-time, and full-time jobs.
-The employer pays $279 per 30-day listing, with no cost for applicants.
-However, many of these traditional jobs are location-specific, with the bulk clustered in media centers such as New York, Los Angeles, and Washington, D.C.
+The employer pays for listings, with no cost for applicants.
+However, many of these traditional jobs are location-specific, with the bulk clustered in media centers such as New York City, Los Angeles, and Washington, D.C.